Audari: The Hidden Ecosystem Behind a Rising Global Term

 Cooperative ModelShared ownershipProfit redistributionHigh local engagement

-Audari EcosystemsReciprocity & transparencyMicro-ownership & shared royaltiesHigh cohesion and resilience
+Audari EcosystemsReciprocity & transparencyMicro-ownership & shared royaltiesHigh cohesion & resilience

 Traditional MarketplaceVendor-driven tradeCompetitive pricingModerate cohesion